waqas-24/AWS-SAA-C02/README.md

 [07 High Availability and Scaling](#07-High-Availability-and-Scaling)

+## 01 Elastic Compute Cloud - Basics

-## 01 Elastic Block Store EBS Service Architecture
+## Elastic Block Store EBS Service Architecture

 - EBS provides block ***storage*** in the form of volume – these volumes can be encrypted via KMS